Last updated: April 19, 2022

 As the story goes, Walt Schoenknecht visited a snow covered Mt.
 Pisgah in Vermont on October 2, 1946 and decided he would one day build a world class ski area there.
 Walt then operated Brodie, MA that winter and then developed Mohawk, CT the following season.

 Circa May 1953, Schoenknecht purchased 500 acres of land on Mt.
 Pisgah from the family of Reuben Snow for $15,000.
 Snow's name would eventually be used as the name of the new ski area as well as the government recognized name for the mountain.

 Initially a $4 million project, the ski area opened in late fall 1954 (actual dates of first operation vary depending upon the source) with two unique, chain-driven double chairlifts and a rope tow, serving five trails and two slopes.
 1954-55 proved to be a 'sensational' year snowfallwise, thus helping push Mount Snow into a strong sophomore year expansion.
 As Schoenknecht later told Sports Illustrated, "a skier won't let you stand still...you must provide something new, something tremendously exciting every year to get him back."

 For its second year, Mt.
 Snow added its longest chairlift yet, a 3,800 foot chain double chairlift.
 The new chairlift pushed Mt.
 Snow over the 1,700 foot mark in advertised vertical drop, making it one of the largest ski areas in the northeast.
 The snowfall was once again abundant, with the ski area reportedly staying open into May.

-For the 1956-57 season, the South Bowl slope was opened.
-For beginners, the Mixing Bowl chain double chairlift was installed.
+For the 1956-57 season, the South Bowl slope was opened and the beginner Mixing Bowl chain double chairlift was installed.
 Locally, the positive effects of suddenly having a large ski area were felt.
 Hourly wages in town reportedly increased by 25 to 50%.
 Gas stations saw 500% increases in gallons pumped.
 Property values soared.